MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits.md

 c6
 ```

-I want to highlight 2 milestones in this field.
+Let us highlight 2 milestones in this field.
 The first one was the experiment in 2016 in the group of Charlie Marcus in Copenhagen.
 They showed that the states in these nanowires have an energy that is exponentially close to zero
 as a function of the length of the nanowire.